tier4/caret_doc/docs/recording/trace_filtering.md

 <prettier-ignore-start>
 !!!info
-      Trace filtering doesn't exclude all events of the specified nodes/topics with current implementation.
-Events in certain layers, especially DDS layer, won't be ignored.
+      Trace filter doesn't exclude all events of the specified nodes/topics.
+Events in certain layers, especially DDS layer, won't be ignored.It is one of limitations with current implementation.
 <prettier-ignore-end>

 ## Trace filter setting file

-It will be handy to prepare trace filter setting file like the following.
+It will be handy to prepare a trace filter setting file like the following.

 ```sh
 # caret_topic_filter.bash